cslab/csspin/docs/overview.rst

 tricks with YAML, and if you mess up the tree, the ``spin`` command will most likely fail to run.

+We also concluded that the standard python config files :file:`setup.cfg` or :file:`pyproject.toml` aren't quite fitting, as spin's configuration tree paradigm is by far better visually recognizable in the :file:`spinfile.yaml`.

 A lib is missing on my system, e.g python can't be provisioned
 --------------------------------------------------------------